 TA3 Training Workshops

-Members of the research team are open to providing workshops and training at academic and professional institutions via Zoom or in person with a hands-on component.
+I am open to providing workshops and training at academic and professional institutions via Zoom or in person with a hands-on component.

 The schedule shown here is an example of a workshop offered by Getz split over two days at an academic institution for 15-20 individuals.
 Single day or multi-hour workshops, as well as short 1-hr intro sessions can be accommodated.

 Contact Dr. Sara Getz (email@example.com)